Skip to main content

 In the context of an electronic signature, ‘clearly seeing’ the signature ‘being made’ requires the witnesses to observe the testator operating the computer or device to apply the signature, and the signature appearing on the electronic document as they do so [at 116].

-The Court also held that the similar requirement under 8A(7)(c) of the Wills Act for two witnesses to sign the will with the will-maker ‘clearly seeing’ their respective signatures being made was also not satisfied in this case.
+The court also held that the similar requirement under 8A(7)(c) of the Wills Act for two witnesses to sign the will with the will-maker ‘clearly seeing’ their respective signatures being made was also not satisfied in this case.

-To comply with the procedure, will-makers and witnesses need to position cameras and use screen sharing functions to allow the will -maker and witnesses to clearly see the relevant person operating the computer or device to apply the electronic signature — including the mouse or touch screen for example— while at the same time also observing the signature being applied on the document.
-As part of this process, it will be important to obtain oral confirmation from the will-maker and witnesses during the audio-visual conference that they have observed the respective signatures being made.
+• Ask will-makers and witnesses to position cameras and use screen sharing functions to allow the will-maker and witnesses to clearly see the relevant person operating the computer or device to apply the electronic signature, including the mouse or touch screen where relevant

-Practitioners should also prepare an affidavit documenting each of the steps taken to comply with the remote execution procedure, including how the witnesses and will-maker observed the signatures being made.
+Prepare an affidavit documenting each of the steps taken to comply with the remote execution procedure, including how the witnesses and will-maker observed the signatures being made.

 TOP